 Frequently at diagnosis, parents are confronted with the threatened death of their child in an ICU.
 Then parents have to deal with all the aspects of diabetes management, along with knowing the possibility of long term complications and possibility of death.

 Along with those, everyday they are confronted with giving their child injections and doing finger sticks which can be traumatic to both the parent and the child.

 According to the study literature, parents of children with diabetes have signs of moderate to high distress in the first months after diagnosis, which seems normal to me!
 Who wouldn’t feel distress after a diagnosis!

 The Journal of Pediatric Psychology published a study in 2002 by Landolt, Ribi, Laimbacher, Vollgrath, Gnehm, and Sennhauser which studied the parents of newly diagnosed kids (ages 6.5 to 14) to see the traumatizing effect of a new diabetes diagnosis.
 The study was small (38 participants) but gave valuable information about the effects of a diagnosis.

 PTSD symptoms are listed in the DSM-V, which is a manual of psychiatric disorders that mental health professionals use to diagnose mental health conditions.
-Each diagnosis lists symptoms that the client may have and in order to qualify for the diagnosis the client must meet certain standard symptoms.
+Each diagnosis lists symptoms that the person may have.
+In order to qualify for the diagnosis the client must meet certain standard symptoms.

 Out of 38 families, 24% or 9 of the mothers and 22% or 8 of the fathers met full diagnostic criteria for PTSD.
 Only 2 of the families showed both parents having PTSD.
 Also 51.4% or 19 addition mothers and 41.7% or 15 fathers met criteria for partial PTSD.
 In 7 families both parents had partial PTSD at the same time.
 At least one parent in 27 families or 71% showed partial PTSD.